 This site features online games for three-year-olds from the UK TV channel Cbeebies.

 Arts and Crafts Activities for Toddlers or Preschoolers

 - Painting.
 I hate the mess of paint but on a sunny day, we take the paints outside.
 I put my son in old clothes so it doesn't matter if he makes a mess.
 He loves it when we go for a walk, collect some big stones, and then go outside to paint them.
-You could paint lots of things that you find on a walk, for example, large leaves.
-Another idea is to get a big bucket of water and some paintbrushes and just paint everything with water—the floor, walls, etc. (outside of course).
-Finger painting is another good way to paint.
-They will get paint all over their hands anyway so you might as well make it intentional.
+You could paint lots of things that you find on a walk, like leaves or sticks.
+Another idea is to get a big bucket of water and some paintbrushes and just paint everything with water—the floor, walls, etc. (outside, of course).
+Finger painting is always fun.
+They will get paint all over their hands anyway, so you might as well make it intentional.

 Arts and Crafts Online